MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 ### <a name="order-to-order-links-are-never-broken"></a>Order-to-Order Links are Never Broken
 When planning an order-to-order item, the linked supply must not be used for any demand other than what it was originally intended for.
 The linked demand should not be covered by any other random supply, even if, in its present situation, it is available in time and quantity.
 For example, an assembly order that is linked to a sales order in an assemble-to-order scenario cannot be used to cover other demand.

 Order-to-order demand and supply must balance precisely.
-The planning system will ensure the supply under all circumstances without regarding order sizing parameters, modifiers, and quantities in stock (other than quantities relating to the linked orders).
+The planning system will ensure the supply under all circumstances without regarding order sizing parameters, modifiers, and quantities in inventory (other than quantities relating to the linked orders).
 For the same reason, the system will suggest decreasing excess supplies if the linked demand is decreased.

 This balancing also affects the timing.
 The limited horizon that is given by the time bucket is not regarded; the supply will be rescheduled if the timing of the demand has changed.
 However, dampener time will be respected and will prevent order-to-order supplies from being scheduled out, except for the internal supplies of a multi-level works order (project order).